French Silk Pie Bars: No-Bake Recipe With a Buttery Crust

 If you're in a pinch for time, try substituting one of these shortcuts for their coordinating component in the pie.

-Ready to Make this Recipe?
+Ready to Make This Recipe?

 Caramel Oreo Pie